theogravity/stainless-tools/README.md

 ## About this project

-This project was entirely built using [Cursor](https://www.cursor.com/).
+This `src` files were entirely built using [Cursor](https://www.cursor.com/).
 It took an entire day with careful prompting to cover various use-cases and write the appropriate tests and documentation.
 No human wrote any part of the `src` code, although the README has been hand-polished.

+It has only been tested on MacOS under Node 22 (although built for 18).
+Other platforms may not be supported.

 ## Installation

+You must have at least Node 18 installed to use this tool.

 ```bash
 npm install stainless-tools -g